 Building reactive in-app experiences based on user analytics insights can help you tackle this issue promptly.

-You can also measure user engagement in real-time and iterate on product implementations.
+You can also measure user engagement in real time and iterate on product implementations.
 Most importantly, you can utilize user analytics to improve the crucial SaaS metric – customer retention, including Day One retention.

-With website user analytics tools, marketers can:
+With a web analytics tool, marketers can:

 - Look for bottlenecks that can impact your website conversion rates.

-- Monitor a user’s journey to conversion, and measure user engagement in real-time.
+- Monitor a user’s journey to conversion, and measure user engagement in real time.

-- Improve user onboarding flows and experiences for multiple personas, which can help them boost day one retention and improve FTUX (First Time User Experience).
+- Improve user onboarding flows and experiences for multiple personas, which can help them boost day-one retention and improve FTUX (First Time User Experience).

-- Maximize retention by understanding how the most successful users interact with your app and build more experiences to foster the adoption of the “winning habits”.
+- Maximize retention by understanding how the most successful users interact with your app and build more experiences to foster the adoption of “winning habits”.

 - Push users further in their user journey by building secondary onboarding experiences.

 - Push for upsells at exactly the right time in the user journey, allowing them to drive more expansion revenue.